Praise the Lord for all He accomplished through the Love Côte d’Ivoire Festival with Andrew Palau.

 The region-wide campaign reached more than 100,000 people in person, and 59 nations were reached through a live television broadcast of the festival aired throughout the French-speaking world.
 At the festival in Abidjan, more than 19,000 individuals made a decision for Jesus or a recommitment to a life with Him.

-Here’s a quick highlight video from the first two days of the festival:
+Here’s a quick highlight video from the massive campaign:

 In addition the 3-day festival, the Palau team worked throughout the week in partnership with 2,200 local churches to coordinate multiple programs to bless the community of Abidjan, including the following outreaches: reading eyeglass clinics, medical clinics, sports clinics, outreaches for children, events at schools, an outreach at the nation’s largest prison, and dinners for women and business leaders.